Use the Teradata ODBC Driver Options dialog to configure additional options. The options are listed in the following table.

 The default setting is AAA.
 IAA is optional.
 Because the Integer data type has been deprecated for the TIME format, it is not recommended.

-For information, see "Integer Time" in Deprecated Features for ODBC Driver for Teradata 16.20 and Later Versions.
+For information, see "Integer Time" in Deprecated Features for New Teradata ODBC Driver.

 See the “DateTimeFormat=[A|I]AA” option in Teradata DSN Options.

 Return Generated Keys Default = No

 Determines the result from requests that insert into identity columns (INSERT, INSERT ...
 SELECT, UPSERT, MERGE-INTO).
 These requests can optionally return a result set containing identity column values (also known as auto-generated keys) for the inserted rows.